alexellis/discord-updater/README.md

 ## Version Detection

-The program detects installed Discord versions by scanning `~/.config/discord` directories for version patterns (e.g., `0.0.123`).
+The program detects installed Discord versions by reading `/usr/share/discord/resources/build_info.json`, which contains the exact version information in JSON format.
+This method is more reliable and accurate than scanning directory names.

 ## Notes